BolisettySujith/Covi-Kill/README.md

 -----------

-## **Challenges I ran into 🤔**
-It was the first time to Build an responsive app, so it was Challenging to build an app like this.
-Making the UI also gave me challanging.

-## **Accomplishments that I'm proud of 😁**
-I really proud of building an app like this which is responsive with many more other awsome features and it teached me a lot of lessons while building this app.

-## **What I have learned 😎**
-App State management is the biggest thing that I have learned while building this app, and learned creating animations using canvas as well as in Rive.
-The another biggest thing that I have learned is creating responsive apps.
-This app also made me learn many dart concepts and building some super cool logics which make the UI more iteractive.

-## **What's next for Covi Kill 🙃**
-At present this app is having 5 levels, so planning to extend the levels.

 ## **Getting Started 🏃‍♂️️**

 - These instructions will get you a copy of the project up and be running on your local machine for development and testing purposes.